Complete Game Logic with Sabotage: Expressiveness

 \subsection{The \LMuname as a Game Logic}

-In this section the precise extension of \glname that corresponds to \lmuname is identified.
-Although the lack of fixpoint variables of the \lmuname in \glname was remedied by introducing named subgames, the \lmuname can only be understood as a game logic, in which games are played in a tail-recursive way.
-This is required to capture the regularity of the \lmuname in the context of \glmuname.
+In this section the precise extension of \glname that corresponds to the \lmuname is identified.
+The lack of the fixpoint variables of the \lmuname in \glname was remedied by introducing recursive subgames.
+This allows the \lmuname to be understood as a game logic where games are played in a tail-recursive way, which captures the regularity of the \lmuname in the context of \glmuname.